enkeboll/dcds-111819-gifs/README.md

 ## Instructions

-1. Find a GIF that summarizes how you're feeling about today being THURSDAY, and download that gif
+1. Find a Gif or image that summarizes how you're feeling about today being THURSDAY, and download that image (put your name on the image-- andy.jpg or andy.gif!)
-1. In a **branch**, add your gif to the `images/` directory and embed the GIF using Markdown in this document.
+1. In a **branch**, add your gif or image to the `images/` directory and embed the image using Markdown in this document.
 I've provided an example below!
 1. Commit your changes and push your branch back up to the remote (Github.com).
 1. Last, issue a pull request for me (Andy) to review using the Github.com interface.